How To Clean A Computer

 How to Clean Computer Screens

-Here's how to clean a computer screen.
-Always start by powering off your device.
-Not only is it easier to see dirt and smudges when the screen is off, but it is safer, too.
+Here's how to clean a computer screen: Always start by powering off your device.
+Not only is it easier to see dirt and smudges when the screen is off, but it is also safer.

 Scratches, finger grease, dust, chemicals, and ultraviolet (UV) light can affect your screen's performance and clarity.
-The surface is coated to make it easier to clean, so you won't need to rub hard to remove fingerprints or oily spots.
+The surface is coated to make cleaning easier, so you won't need to rub hard to remove fingerprints or oily spots.

 When cleaning any electronic screen: